 25 Apr Desire a Greener Home?
 Seven Plumbing Features You Won’t Want to Miss

-Here are seven plumbing features you won’t want to be without:
+Here are seven plumbing features you will not want to be without:

 Aerators.
 Want to reduce the amount of water you use in the kitchen or bathroom, without sacrificing water pressure?
 Aerators allow the water and air in a faucet to mix.
 This means that you can still enjoy an invigorating shower without using gallons of water.
 Look for them at your local plumbing or home improvement store.

-High efficiency washing machine.
+High-efficiency washing machine.
 Washing machines use a ton of water; in fact, regular washing machines may use 25 to 30 gallons per load!
-A high-efficiency washing machine not only cuts water usage by up to 35%, it will also reduce energy use by about 20%.
+A high-efficiency washing machine not only cuts water usage by up to 35%, but it will also reduce energy use by about 20%.
 Good reasons to consider a high-efficiency model.

 Faucets.
 Think of all the water that runs right down the drain while you are brushing your teeth or washing your hands.
-WaterSense faucets reduce the volume of water by as much as 30% or more, however you won’t experience a noticeable drop in pressure.
+WaterSense faucets reduce the volume of water by as much as 30% or more.
+However, you will not experience a noticeable drop in pressure.

 Toilets – essential, but the biggest source of water waste in your home.
 Did you know that toilets manufactured before 1992 typically use about 3 1/2 to 5 gallons of water per flush?
 This is huge!
 To use less water, consider replacing your old toilet with a dual-flush or high-efficiency model.

-A high efficiency dishwasher can save you as much as 1,300 gallons of water over its lifetime.
-That’s right – dishwashers installed before 1994 will generally use 10 gallons or more each time you run it.
+A high-efficiency dishwasher can save you as much as 1,300 gallons of water over its lifetime.
+That is right – dishwashers installed before 1994 will use 10 gallons or more each time you run it.

 Low-flow showerhead.
 Regular showerheads or those that are older can use water at a rate of 5.5 gallons per minute!
 A low-flow showerhead reduces the usage to 2.5 gallons per minute or less, meaning you can cut back on water usage for showering purposes by as much as 60%.
 Imagine the savings if you have a large family!

-Considering that a showerhead can run at a rate of more than 5 gallons per minute and that older toilets can require 5 gallons for every flush, it’s easy to see how you could actually use hundreds of gallons each day – and it’s costing you while using valuable natural resources.
+Considering that a showerhead can run at a rate of more than 5 gallons per minute and that older toilets can require 5 gallons for every flush, it is easy to see how you could use hundreds of gallons each day – and it is costing you while using valuable natural resources.
 Keep the above tips in mind, and enjoy a “green” home that costs you less!

 At Haley Mechanical, we want to help you make your entire home more energy-efficient and environmentally friendly.
 Southeast Michigan homeowners feel free to contact us for more tips on saving energy – and money.